This post is sponsored by Hiland Dairy.

 After the time is up, allow a natural pressure release.
 I’ll be honest here.
 I’ve done this a couple of different ways.
 I’ve released the pressure at 30 minutes and at 40 minutes, both times were before the pin dropped on its own.

 The results were the same both times.
 The only minor difference was that the 30 minute natural release looked wetter on the top, although the cornbread was still cooked through.

-The buttermilk cornbread can be served immediately, or it can be saved until a later time.
+The Instant Pot cornbread can be served immediately, or it can be saved until a later time.

-Tips for Making the Best Buttermilk Cornbread Recipe:
+Tips for Making the Best Instant Pot Cornbread Recipe:

-- This cornbread recipe is so easy to customize.
+- Instant Pot cornbread is so easy to customize.
 Spice it up with some chiles or jalapenos.
 Make it cheesy with your favorite cheddar, or add some sweetness with a local honey.
 However you like your cornbread, this is a great base recipe.